davidgf/design-patterns-in-ruby/README.md

 * [Command](command.md): performs some specific task without having any information about the receiver of the request
 * [Adapter](adapter.md): helps two incompatible interfaces to work together
 * [Proxy](proxy.md): allows us having more control over how and when we access to a certain object
+* [Decorator](decorator.md): vary the responsibilities of an object adding some features.